• Skip to primary navigation

 Unlike the usual almond cake, this Swedish cake is made of almond paste.

-While the taste might be similar, there is a noticeable difference in the texture (and bite) of these mini cakes — you just have to try them to see for yourself.
+While the taste might be similar, there is a noticeable difference in the texture (and bite) of these mini almond cakes — you just have to try them to see for yourself.

 Oh!
 They are also coated with sugar and freshly ground cardamom.
 Absolutely yummy!